Respect for Human Rights in the Supply Chain

 Working Environment Monitoring for Business Partner Factories

 Since 2016, we have also conducted audits through the Better Work Programme, a joint activity program between the International Labour Organization (ILO) and the International Finance Corporation (IFC).
 Better Work audits, which is widely adopted in the apparel industry, enables us to monitor the progress of factories' initiatives through an online system.
 It also helps us avoid conducting duplicated audits, thus allowing factories to focus more on improving working conditions.

-Business partner factories that comply with the "Code of Conduct for Production Partners" and have no violations will be evaluated as A. Factories with relatively low-risk violations will be rated as B. If violations of occupational health and safety, wage & benefit, working hours, contract, etc. are discovered, those factories will be rated as C. If many violations of occupational health and safety, wage & benefit, working hours, contract, etc. are discovered, those factories will be rated as D. If factories are found to commit serious human rights infringement, such as child labor or forced labor, they will be rated as E. If the violations leading to a D rating are not resolved, or if any factory is evaluated as E, an internal deliberation will begin to review business transactions with such factories.
+Business partner factories that comply with the "Code of Conduct for Production Partners" and have no violations will be evaluated as A. Factories with relatively low-risk violations will be rated as B. If violations of occupational health and safety, wage & benefit, working hours, contract, etc. are discovered, those factories will be rated as C. If many violations of occupational health and safety, wage & benefit, working hours, contract, etc. are discovered, those factories will be rated as D. If there is an important discrepancy that raises suspicions of a high level of risk, it will be rated as an E. If the violations leading to a D rating are not resolved, or if any factory is evaluated as E, an internal deliberation will begin to review business transactions with such factories.

 Working Environment Monitoring at Subcontract Factories